With our partnership with Getty Images, you can license editorial and stock photography to use on your site.

 If you keep a watermarked image without licensing it, your live site will have a banner stating "This page is using preview images from Getty Images.
 Please purchase them to remove the banner."
 Visitors will see this banner on all pages of your site.

-After a period of time, you may receive a takedown notice, or the image may be automatically removed from your site.
+After a while, you may receive a takedown notice, or the image may be automatically removed from your site.

 Am I eligible?

-- To license Getty Images to your site, you must have an active, paid website on Squarespace.
+- To license Getty Images to your site, you must have an active, paid Squarespace website.

 - During your trial, you can only preview images.